DFHack/dfhack/Readme.rst

  :down:   down stairs
  :clear:  clear designation

-digSmart
+digFlood
 --------
 Automatically digs out specified veins as they are discovered.
 It runs once every time a dwarf finishes a dig job.
 It will only dig out appropriate tiles that are adjacent to the finished dig job.
-To add a vein type, use `digSmart 1 [type]`.
+To add a vein type, use `digFlood 1 [type]`.
 This will also enable the plugin.
-To remove a vein type, use `digSmart 0 [type] 1` to disable, then remove, then re-enable.
+To remove a vein type, use `digFlood 0 [type] 1` to disable, then remove, then re-enable.

-`digSmart 0` disable
+`digFlood 0` disable

-`digSmart 1` enable
+`digFlood 1` enable

-`digSmart 0 MICROCLINE COAL_BITUMINOUS 1` disable plugin, remove microcline and bituminous coal from monitoring, then re-enable the plugin
+`digFlood 0 MICROCLINE COAL_BITUMINOUS 1` disable plugin, remove microcline and bituminous coal from monitoring, then re-enable the plugin

-`digSmart CLEAR` remove all inorganics from monitoring
+`digFlood CLEAR` remove all inorganics from monitoring

-`digSmart digAll1` ignore the monitor list and dig any vein
+`digFlood digAll1` ignore the monitor list and dig any vein

-`digSmart digAll0` disable digAll mode
+`digFlood digAll0` disable digAll mode

-See `help digSmart` for details.
+See `help digFlood` for details.

 filltraffic
 -----------